 HyRAM is designed to calculate multiple risk and harm/damage metrics from user-defined system configurations to provide insights for decision makers in the safety, codes, and standards community.
-HyRAM contains generic information and fast-running, reduced-order models designed to facilitate comparison of different system designs and requirements.
-As such, the focus of HyRAM is on enabling systematic, defensible risk comparison and sensitivity analysis rather than on establishing the "true" frequency of a hypothetical accident.
+HyRAM contains generic industry-wide default inputs and fast-running, reduced-order models designed to facilitate comparison of different system designs and requirements.
+Reduced-order models use simplyfing assumptions to approximate behavior much more quickly than more complex high-fidelity models.
+As such, the focus of HyRAM is on enabling systematic, defensible risk and consequence assessments for use in risk comparisons and sensitivity analyses, rather than on establishing the "true" frequency or risk of a hypothetical accident.
 HyRAM is designed to produce realistic best estimates for use in decision-making.

 Note: Risk and safety assessment results should be used as part of a decision process, not as the sole basis for a decision.
 Safety and design decisions involve consideration of many factors and judgments; these factors include the safety assessments, the assumptions and limitations of safety assessments, the benefits of a technology, and public preferences.
 As such, HyRAM does not allow the user to specify an acceptability or tolerability criteria for risk or harm.
-Further guidance on QRA and tolerability criteria can be found in the references [15-22].
+Further guidance on QRA and tolerability criteria can be found in the references [17-24].

 HyRAM is designed to enable defensible, repeatable calculations using consistent, documented algorithms.
 The algorithms, models, and data in HyRAM have been assembled from published, publicly available sources.
-The physics models contained in HyRAM have been validated through a combination of experimental and simulation activities.
+The physics models contained in HyRAM have been validated against available experimental data [25].
 Where model validation is not possible (e.g., for harm models), HyRAM is designed to allow users to choose among different models.
 HyRAM includes generic data for hydrogen component leak frequencies and documented, expert-assigned probabilities for ignition.
 HyRAM is designed to allow users to replace the default data and assumptions with system-specific information when such information is available to the user.